Ketel Marte Player Props: Diamondbacks vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.53 team ERA ranks 21st across all MLB pitching staffs.
+- The Phillies have a 4.51 team ERA that ranks 21st among all MLB pitching staffs.

-- Phillies pitchers combine to surrender 70 total home runs at a clip of 1.1 per game (to rank 11th in baseball).
+- Phillies pitchers combine to give up 71 total home runs at a rate of 1.1 per game (to rank 11th in the league).

 © 2023 Data Skrive.
 All rights reserved.